some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-If the server has to send multicast events very shortly (< 5 ms) after sending the Subscribe Eventgroup Ack entry, the server shall try to delay these events, so that the client is not missing it.
-If this event was sent as initial event anyhow, the server may send this event using unicast as well.
+If the server has to send multicast events very shortly (configurable time < 5 ms) after sending the Subscribe Eventgroup Ack entry, the server shall try to delay these events, so that the client is not missing it.
+If this event was sent as multicast anyhow, the server shall send this event using unicast as well.

 .. heading:: Example
     :id: feat_req_someipsd_794